hongquant17/hongquant17/README.md

 - 🌱 I’m currently pursuing my Bachelor's Degree in Information Technology at VNU-UET.

-- 🔭 I’m currently working in the field of Computer Vision.
+- 🔭 I’m currently working in the field of High Performance Computing.

 - 💬 Ask me anything about my projects or new opportunities.